Chinatown Friendship Arch Picture

 Chinatown’s Turbulent History

 The history of DC’s Chinatown is one of a community’s struggle to preserve its culture.
-Initially established along the south side of Pennsylvania Avenue between 4th and 7th streets, Chinatown grew out of clusters of restaurant and laundries set up mostly by Chinese men who had immigrated to the United States throughout the 1800s in search of better economic opportunities.
+Initially established along the south side of Pennsylvania Avenue between 4th and 7th streets, Chinatown grew out of clusters of restaurants and laundries set up mostly by Chinese men who had immigrated to the United States throughout the 1800s in search of better economic opportunities.
 The enactment of the 1882 Chinese Exclusion Act, which prohibited the immigration of Chinese laborers into the United States, spurred Chinese communities like those living in Chinatown to establish native place and family associations (tongs) to support themselves and become economically self-sustaining.
 Over the next few decades, Chinatown expanded and grew into a neighborhood replete with drugstores, restaurants, barbershops, tailor shops, laundries, residences, and community organizations.

 Chinatown would thrive throughout the next several decades, sustained by a strong network of Chinese family, business, and recreational organizations – the aforementioned CCBA, the Chinese Youth Club (CYC), the On Leong and Hip Sing tongs, and the Lee and Moy Family Associations.